Zhongxiao Dunhua metro station

 Zhongxiao Dunhua (忠孝敦化, formerly transliterated as Chunghsiao Tunhua Station until 2003) is a metro station in Taipei, Taiwan served by Taipei Metro.
+It is a station on Bannan line.

 Station overview

 The three-level, underground station with an island platform and eight exits.
 It is located around the intersection of Zhongxiao East Rd. and Dunhua South Rd (hence the name of the station).
 It connects through the East Metro Mall to the neighboring Zhongxiao Fuxing station.